mindscan-de/BrightFlux/README.md

 * swim lanes simply are actually a select statement
 * have swim lanes for different Components
   * save swim lane configuration into an analysis project file

+DFQL
+* Support tokenizing via DFQL
+* Support recipes which contain tokenized data frames, such that recipes can be replayed and are creating a tokenized data frame

 Decision Tree Analysis